wch/extrafont/README.md

 It has been tested on Mac OS X 10.7 and Ubuntu Linux 12.04 and Windows XP.

+If you want to use the TeX Computer Modern fonts in PDF files, also see the [fontcm](https://github.com/wch/fontcm) package.

 # Using extrafont

 ## Requirements